 P.14 Spaces should be clearly defined in terms of ownership and use and include small, semi-private areas, provided behind a low wall, railing or fence, where the existing building lines allow for properties to be set back from the street.
 Spaces should ensure that boundaries are not too high; a balance needs to be achieved between the security of public and private spaces.
-Developments and buildings should maximise natural surveillance throughout the area including in areas of fully private space, such as back gardens.
-Natural surveillance should not be confused with formal surveillance such as CCTV.

-P.15 All developments must increase the sense of security in an area and reduce crime and anti-social behaviour levels.
-Buildings should be orientated so that windows and doors face out onto streets, squares and footpaths and the internal layout of buildings should be organised so that the most used rooms are those which have windows overlooking public spaces.
+Developments and buildings should maximise natural face out onto streets, squares and footpaths and the internal layout of buildings should be organised so that the most used rooms are those which have windows overlooking public spaces.
 Entrances to buildings should be clearly visible and accessible from the street and visible from inside the building - recessed entrances should be avoided.
 All buildings should have a similar setback distance to ensure that overlooking is not limited by a building projecting too far out and blocking the view and landscaping should not block sightlines.
-Spaces should contain both daytime and evening functional uses and ensure a mix of residents by integrating different types and tenures of housing to support a range of household sizes, ages and incomes.
+Spaces should contain both davtime and evening functional uses and ensure a mix of residents by integrating different types and tenures of housing to support a range of household sizes, ages and incomes.
 Residents with different lifestyles can create a more active environment, as people are around at varying times of the day.